[Skip to content] [Skip to main navigation] [Skip to secondary content] [Skip to quick links] [Go to accessibility information]

 17/11/1910

-Multiple letters.
-Letter dated 17th November 1910 asking on behalf of Princess Henry of Battenberg when and where de László's next exhibition will be held.
-Draft reply from de László giving details of a proposed exhibition at Agnew Galleries.
-This draft also mentions the publication of a portrait of the King of Spain [7925], which de László invites the Princess to see before it goes to Madrid
+Minnie Cochrane on behalf of Princess Henry of Battenberg inquires about the time and location of de László’s next exhibition.
+Draft reply from de László providing details of a proposed exhibition at Agnew Galleries.
+The draft mentions the publication of his portrait of the King of Spain [7925], which de László invites the Princess to view before it is sent to Madrid.

 Sender: Cochrane, Dame Anne Annette Minna (1855 - 1943)